brockar1999/Outbreak-Squad/README.md

 Future plans:

-     ~ Adding a boss, more animations, perhaps more levels; all viable options for the summer
+     ~ Adding a official game over screen, making the enemy combatants harder and more life-like.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////